JeffreyRiggle/my-site/content/blog/failed-pmf-budgapp/index.md

 Much like with the robit application, I had a native application using Electron and some static web assets for the client.
 This was also built in the same way as Robit.
 Ipc-bridge managed communication between the web page and native application, in addition to supporting either the native app or standalone website.

 By coding standards alone, this was a bit better than my last few projects.
 I had finally built a public project using TypeScript, well kind of.
 All of the client code that ran in the browser used TypeScript.
-I also had high amounts of unit tests and even coverage thresholds for CI.
+I also had a large body of unit tests and coverage thresholds for CI.
 In an effort to up my game, I did proper end-to-end testing with page object models to boot.

 ## Highlighting the key features